andy-byers/CalicoDB/doc/design.md

 ### Freelist
 Sometimes, database pages end up becoming unused.
 This happens, for example, when a record with an overflow chain is erased.
-Unused database pages are managed using the freelist.
+Unused database pages are managed by a structure called the freelist.
 There are 2 types of freelist pages: trunks and leaves.
 Like overflow chain pages, freelist trunk pages form a linked list threaded through the database file.
 Each trunk page contains the following information: